sfls-huangzeyuan/Ninja-Run/README.md

-# This is a simple text-based Ninga-Run game.
+# This is a simple text-based Ninja-Run game.
 ## We are now requesting for English translation.

 ### Use